ebitimidambo/ENSF-480-Flight-Reservation-Application/README.md

 ---

+# Executable Version

+An executable version of the application is included in the submission for convenience.

+To run the application without setting up the development environment:

+1. Download the folder titled **"JAR File Executable"**.
+2. Ensure that the executable file and the `images` folder remain in the **same directory**.
+3. Double-click the executable file titled:

+   `Flight Reservation Application - Group 16.jar`

+The application can run purely from this folder, provided you have a compatible **Java Runtime Environment (JRE)** installed.

+If the `images` folder is removed or placed in a different directory, the application will still run, but certain visual elements may display default placeholders instead.

+---

 ## Design Documentation

 Design documents are included for a more in-depth look at the application’s architecture, structure, and functionality.